MaTszChunJonathan/Hackathon-Chatbot/README.md

 ## Prerequisites

 - **Docker:** Ensure that Docker is installed on your system.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).
-- All api-key will expire within three days after this project
+- All api-key are store in docker-compose.yml and will expire within three days after this project for security concern

 ## Getting Started